I wrote! Reader NotesGo to section

 Moving is not easy.
 It's usually expensive, requires a lot of organization and being willing to lose something or anything else in the suit.
 But, they say, it has its benefits.
 It implies a positive change in people's lives, often a second chance.
 For the 40 inmates of the Neuquine U9 prison , it was the worst move of their lives.

-All the preparations that seemed simple to organize became in a real peripecia: there was a lack of chariots, horses and mules for transfer prisoners and court staff.
-Not enough staff surveillance to guard during the journey so criminals dangerous.
-And, to top it off, there was no money available to deal with all the expenses that such a voyage required.
+All the preparations that seemed simple to organize became a real peripecia: there was a lack of chariots, horses and mules to transfer prisoners and court staff.
+There were not enough surveillance personnel to guard such dangerous criminals along the way.
+And, to top it off, there was no money available to cover all the expenses that such a journey required.

 After so many inconveniences, the caravan was finally able to leave Chos Malal on October 4.
-With a precarious transport equipment and guarded by more than 30 soldiers of the 29th Infantry Regiment, marched the 40 prisoners on the desert road to Añelo .
-It was 13 days of hardship and mortifications, where water and medical care were lacking.
+With a precarious transport team and guarded by more than 30 soldiers of the 29th Infantry Regiment, the 40 prisoners marched along the desert road to Añelo .
+There were 13 days of hardships and mortifications, where water and medical care were lacking.

 The convoy arrived in Neuquén on October 17, but the move did not end that day.
 The new public prison was closed, pending its opening.
 The detainees had to be housed in a miserable zinc shed, which became yet another story of disease and suffering.

 There are not comments

 In September we remember Germán Avé Lallemant, one of the initiators of the labor movement and the p...

 Because out of the bottle we make a cut jug.
 From the tetra brick we make you a roll, and from the f...

 Ester Stekelberg is an institution on Rosario radio.
 But life took her to France almost two decades...